CloudReactor/docs/index.md

 ### Set up AWS infrastructure, link to CloudReactor

-CloudReactor requires 3 things to be setup:
+First, we have to set up the serverless AWS infrastructure (ECS) where your tasks will run, and link it to CloudReactor.
+More specifically:
-1. Infrastructure to run tasks in your AWS environment ECS cluster, VPC, etc.
+1. Infrastructure to run tasks in your AWS environment: ECS cluster, VPC, etc.
 2. A role in AWS that allows CloudReactor to schedule and manage tasks that you deploy
 3. Letting CloudReactor know what that role and other AWS settings is